 Our commitment to the environment

 The Baillie Lodges environmental commitment is best expressed by each lodge’s interaction with its local natural and cultural surroundings.
-View our sustainability policy.
+How we support travelling for good.

 Longitude 131° is situated on 23,800 square metres of privately owned land and is surrounded by Katiti Aboriginal Land and the dual World Heritage listed Uluru-Kata Tjuta National Park.
 A host of measures has been undertaken to protect the unique environmental and cultural heritage of the area.